Necryl/second_brain/Current Directive/Check list (Job).md

 	- I called the parents and they were paranoid and told me to stop calling about this.
 I tried to speak with them and they said, they will visit the school in person to settle the matter.
 I asked tomorrow?
 But then they cut the call.
 Again.
 	- Today (24 July 2025), the father came, we explained, and he agreed to send an email saying there is no problems from his side.
 I called Shiju sir on how this will be done, so as instructed I forwarded the emails with the chargeback team to the parent, and he promised to do reply all on that email saying everything is clear for him.
 	- he replied but only to me.
 I will have to forward the email to every other email in that thread
+- [ ] A student wants their application for mother's name back with their documents in class 9 D
 ## 2025-07-24
 - [ ] Prepare photos for ID Card print
 	- [x] prepare image report to confirm photos of dob issues